hsorby/yawot-docs/developer/developmentcontribution.rst

 Final Review
 ============

+When the tests, implementation and documentation are complete create a pull request from your libcellml repository to cellml/libcellml develop branch.
+Your libcellml repository should have the correct git submodule references.

 When the tests, implementation and documentation are complete use the Buildbot 'tests' builder to submit your changes and confirm your changes work across all build slaves.
 See the document :doc:`Buildbot Access <developmentbuildbotaccess>` for acquiring authorisation to use the libCellML Buildbot.